rafatmunshi/Low-Level-Software-Design/README.md

 ## Running Unit Tests With Maven

-You can run your unit tests by running the following command at the command prompt:
+To run unit tests/compile/install please run the following command at the command prompt:

     mvn clean test

-To run all tests

-    mvn clean -Dtest="*" test

-To only compile the project

     mvn clean compile
+    mvn clean install

+To run the project over the command line, in the directory of the project, execute the command-

+    java -jar runnablejar.jar

 ## Story 1-
 ```